Information about services eligible practitioners and allied health professionals can provide to patients under the Better Access initiative.

 The patient has now received a total of 7 individual services during calendar year 2.

-If the medical practitioner decides that a third course of treatment is necessary, the patient is entitled to 3 more individual services under Better Access in calendar year 2.
+If the medical practitioner decides that a third course of treatment is necessary, the patient can claim 3 more individual services in calendar year 2.